Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 - A list of other ways to access your service.

-Testing start pages in discovery and alpha
+Testing start pages in discovery, alpha and private beta

-In most cases, the GOV.UK content team will create a start page for you.
+In most cases, the GDS content team will create a start page for you.
 If this isn’t the best way to meet the user need, they’ll recommend another way of joining up with the rest of GOV.UK.

-GOV.UK will only publish your start page when your service:
+GDS will only publish your start page when your service:

 - passes its beta assessment or self-certification